Inside: Thinking about teaching your little one at home? Homeschooling a 2 year old is simple with these educational activities!

 This year we used this children’s Bible story book.

 These were a Christmas gift that Arwyn got from her pappaw, and they have already proved their worth.
-Even on days when they aren’t part of my general homeschool plan, Arwyn asks to do them.
+Even on days when they aren’t part of my general lesson plan, Arwyn asks to do them.

 Each acorn has a capital letter, and the lids have the lower case letter on the inside.
 They also come with little figures (like a pig, zebra, apple, etc.) that fit inside each acorn.